jo-pol/MAE-gf/Fancy-examples.md

 Some fancy examples, collected on this page for now.
+Names will be looked after later.

 ### Contents
 * [Squared rose ground](#squared-rose-ground)
 * [Squared snowflake](#squared-snowflake)